Aashay404/System-Monitor/README.md

 Display of Top Running Processes and

-CPU & Memory Usage of Processes and
+CPU & Memory Usage of Processes

 Process Identification Number (PID)